rconsolo96/Flash-LiDAR-Vehicle-Detection-with-MATLAB-Dataset-and-Deep-Learning-Benchmarks/README.md

 Raw Data (MAT arrays [range, intensity] + bounding box + cuboids + mask ground truth) Download Raw Data (https://ssd.mathworks.com/supportfiles/lidar/data/FlashLidar/Data_Raw.tar)

-Note that this dataset is very large and it can take several minutes to hours to download the compressed folders using the links above
+Note that this dataset is very large and it can take several minutes to hours, depending on internet speed, to download the compressed folders using the links above.

 ### Additional information about set up
 In order to run the examples in this repo you will need to install the MATLAB® products listed below.